kamermanpr/WHO-EML-application-2016/README.md

 ## Instructions

+### Download a complete copy

+Click on this [link](https://dl.dropboxusercontent.com/u/11805474/painblogr/neuropathic-pain-storyboard-2016/eml-application.pdf) to access a compiled version of the document.

+### Build the document

-Follow the steps below to generate the application, appendices, and the executive summary.
+Follow the steps below to compile the application, appendices, and the executive summary.

 #### If you use Git/GitHub:
 1. _Fork_ the repository to your GitHub account